Home Security System – Legal Requirements

 - If you own a CCTV system in your private domestic property, you must ensure your home security systems comply with the laws and regulations established by the DPA and GDPR.
 In case of your non-compliance with the guidelines, the Information Commissioner’s Office (ICD) may carry out an appropriate legal action against you.

-- The data protection laws (GDPR) require all CCTV home security systems to be responsible and diligent while using their systems, lest they invade other people’s privacy.
+- Data protection laws (GDPR) require all CCTV home security systems to be responsible and diligent while using their systems, lest they invade other people’s privacy.
 The same laws grant individuals the right to access their information held by others using CCTV recording.

 - The DPA requires all home security system owners to maintain their CCTV systems regularly for compliance with GDPR and the DPA itself.